Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

 Feel Toyota’s Passion for Craftsmanship at the Toyota Kuragaike Commemorative Hall

-Inside the hall, you have the opportunity to learn about the early history of Toyota by admiring the first Toyota passenger car the Model AA as well as the heart and soul of craftsmanship that goes into creating new Toyota cars then and now.
+Inside the hall, you can learn about the early history of Toyota and get a glimpse of the first Toyota passenger car, the Model AA, as well as the heart and soul of craftsmanship that goes into creating new Toyota models.

-If you want to learn more about the founder of Toyota Kiichiro Toyoda visit his former residence next door.
+If you want to learn more about Toyota founder Kiichiro Toyoda, you can visit his former residence next door.

 Toyota Kuragaike Memorial Museum (トヨタ 鞍ヶ池記念館)